rerouj/ssr_rts_api/README.md

 Go to : https://developer.srgssr.ch/apis/rts-archives-v3
 Create your app
-Get your consumer key and secret
+Get your consumer key and consumer secret

 **Remember, the package is only for accessing the "RTS Archives v3" (broadcast) API**